wuhanstudio/serprog-rs/README.md

 # Serprog - Rust Implementation

-A Rust implementation of the flashrom serprog protocol for the STM32F103C8T6 (Blue Pill) board.
-This allows you to use the Blue Pill as an SPI flash programmer with flashrom.
+A cross-platform Rust implementation of the flashrom serprog protocol that supports STM32, ESP32, Arduino UNO, Raspi Pico and CH32V.
+This allows you to use a MCU as an SPI flash programmer.

 ## Basic Setup - Reading W25Q64 Flash Chip